dimitri-nicolo/calico/v2.1/usage/encrypt-comms.md

-- **Untrusted Certificate Authority**: Your browser may not display `Secure` because it does not know (and therefore trust) the certificate authority (CA) that issued the certificates that the {{site.prodname}} Manager is using.
+- **Untrusted Certificate Authority**: Your browser may not display `Secure` because it does not know (and therefore trust) the certificate authority (CA) that issued the certificates that the {{site.tseeprodname}} Manager is using.
 This is generally caused by using self-signed certificates (either generated by Kubernetes or manually).
-If you have certificates signed by a recognized CA, we recommend that you use them with the {{site.prodname}}
+If you have certificates signed by a recognized CA, we recommend that you use them with the {{site.tseeprodname}}
   Manager since the browser will automatically recognize them.

   If you opt to use self-signed certificates you can still configure your browser to trust the CA on a per-browser basis by importing the CA certificates into the browser.
   In Google Chrome, this can be achieved by selecting Settings, Advanced, Privacy and security, Manage certificates, Authorities, Import.
-This is not recommended since it requires the CA to be imported into every browser you access {{site.prodname}} Manager from.
+This is not recommended since it requires the CA to be imported into every browser you access {{site.tseeprodname}} Manager from.

-- **Mismatched Common Name or Subject Alternative Name**: If you are still having issues securely accessing {{site.prodname}} Manager with TLS, you may want to make sure that the Common Name or Subject Alternative Name specified in your certificates matches the host name/DNS entry/IP address that is used to access the {{site.prodname}} Manager (i.e. what it says in the browser address bar).
-In Google Chrome you can check the {{site.prodname}} Manager certificate with Developer Tools (Ctrl+Shift+I), Security.
-If you are issued certificates which do not match, you will need to reissue the certificates with the correct Common Name or Subject Alternative Name and reconfigure {{site.prodname}} Manager following the steps above.
+- **Mismatched Common Name or Subject Alternative Name**: If you are still having issues securely accessing {{site.tseeprodname}} Manager with TLS, you may want to make sure that the Common Name or Subject Alternative Name specified in your certificates matches the host name/DNS entry/IP address that is used to access the {{site.tseeprodname}} Manager (i.e. what it says in the browser address bar).
+In Google Chrome you can check the {{site.tseeprodname}} Manager certificate with Developer Tools (Ctrl+Shift+I), Security.
+If you are issued certificates which do not match, you will need to reissue the certificates with the correct Common Name or Subject Alternative Name and reconfigure {{site.tseeprodname}} Manager following the steps above.